 Nuclear Power Information

-Provisions against Potential Massive Earthquakes
+Measures against Potential Massive Earthquakes

-Basic Seismic Designs
+Basic Seismic Design

 Demonstration of seismic safety and identification of seismic safety threshold